openhab/openhab-addons/bundles/org.openhab.binding.icalendar/README.md

 ## Command Tags

-Each calendar event may include one or more Command Tags in its description (body) text.
+Each calendar event may include one or more Command Tags in its description text.
 These Command Tags are used to issue commands directly to other Items in the system when the event begins or ends.
-The syntax of the tags must consist of three or four fields as follows..
+A Command Tag must consist of at least three fields.
+A fourth field is optional.
+The syntax is as follows:

 	BEGIN:Item_Name:New_State_Value
 	BEGIN:Item_Name:New_State_Value:Authorization_Code